philotuxo/Position-Annotated-BLE-RSSI-Dataset/README.md

 # Position Annotated BLE RSSI Dataset for Indoor Localization
 ## Introduction
-This dataset is intended for the researchers that work in indoor positioning domain and want to use RSSI parameters that are labeled with highly precise ground truth positions.
-The data are collected from a setup of multiple distributed Bluetooth sensors that track a Bluetooth beacon that navigate in the environment.
+This dataset is intended for the researchers that work in indoor positioning domain and want to use positioning parameters that are labeled with highly precise ground truth positions.
+We collect the data using a specially designed setup of cameras and a Bluetooth beacon.
+The network of distributed Bluetooth sensors collect the received signal strength indicators (RSSI) of the captured packages emitted by a navigated Bluetooth beacon.
+Simultaneously, a two camera system captures videos from the environment that is decorated with a dense set of augmented reality (AR) tags.
+The AR-based visual system provides highly precise position information.
+These precise positions are used as the ground truth for the RSSI data.
+Any inference about the positions can now be evaluated accurately using these position labels.

+## Corresponding research
 - For a complete introduction to the distributed sensing setup and the method that collects and synchronizes the data, please refer to [(Daniş _et al_, ?)](#1).
 - In order to see how to build a Sequential Monte Carlo (Particle Filter) based algorithm that employs these data to infer the positions of a navigated emitter, please see [(Daniş _et al_, 2021)](#2).
 - To estimate probabilistic radio frequency maps using Affine Wasserstein Combination that takes stationary information, please refer to [(Daniş _et al_, 2017)](#3).